9 Signs You May Need Professional Marriage Counseling

 Open and honest communication is vital to a healthy, happy marriage.

-One obvious sign of trouble in paradise is when you’re always disagreeing over small things, or arguing constantly.
+One obvious sign of marital danger is when you’re constantly disagreeing or arguing over small things.

 But, some couples disagree a whole lot more than others.
 Even when disagreements turn into arguments it doesn’t have to escalate into something bad.
 It’s when disagreements escalate and turn into harsh words frequently, or when there are frequent, bitter fights that it becomes a problem.
 And it really is a big problem if you say, “I’m fighting with my spouse constantly.”